MrRacoon/haskind/README.md

 I see three jobs available to budding contributers.
 (In order of importance)

-* Definerer: defines expectations, writing tests, and verifying that the functionality provided aligns with haskell/ghci.
+* Definerer: Defines expectations, writing tests, and verifying that the functionality provided aligns with haskell/ghci.

-* Implementerers: Actually go through and create functions to fulfill expectations set forth by the definerers.
+* Implementerers: Creates functions to fulfill expectations set forth by the definerers.

-* Innovatorers: Go through existing implementations, and make them beterer in one way or anotherer.
+* Innovatorers: Audit existing implementations, and make them beterer in one way or anotherer.

+## Alternatives

+Haskind was heavily inspired by [Ramda](http://ramdajs.com/), [Lodash](https://lodash.com/) and [Haskell.Base](http://hackage.haskell.org/package/base).

 ## License